Self-Collected HPV Testing Now Accepted for Cervical Cancer Screening

 What Changed in the Screening Guidelines?

-The December 2025 ACS guideline update represents a paradigm shift in cervical cancer screening.
+The acceptance of self-collection for cervical cancer screening represents a paradigm shift.
 For decades, screening has required a clinician-performed pelvic examination to collect cervical cells, either for Pap cytology (the traditional "Pap smear") or for HPV DNA testing.
 While this approach is effective, it creates significant barriers for many patients: discomfort, embarrassment, need for a clinical appointment, lack of access to healthcare providers, and cultural or personal objections to pelvic examinations.

-The updated guidelines now include three acceptable screening strategies for individuals aged 25-65:
+The American Cancer Society's 2020 guideline update established three acceptable screening strategies for individuals aged 25-65:

 How Does Self-Collection Work?